-This annual celebration of the art of the garden will take place June 17 and 18.
-Hidden Gardens presents a full line-up of events designed to inform, inspire and intrigue garden enthusiasts.
+This annual celebration of the art of the garden took place June 17 and 18.
+Hidden Gardens presented a full line-up of events designed to inform, inspire and intrigue garden enthusiasts.
 All proceeds benefit the Spencertown Academy

 Hidden Gardens Tour

-This year our self-guided garden tour on June 18 features five private gardens located in Spencertown and Kinderhook plus the gardens of Edna St. Vincent Millay at Steepetop, her historic home in Austerlitz.
+This year our self-guided garden tour on June 18 featured five private gardens located in Spencertown and Kinderhook plus the gardens of Edna St. Vincent Millay at Steepetop, her historic home in Austerlitz.

-The village gardens in Spencertown are tucked away behind houses and privacy screening and once inside visitors will delight in the garden expertise on display within.
-Each landscape offers a peek into the personal style of the owners and their sense of design as well as their passions for particular plants.
+The village gardens in Spencertown were tucked away behind houses and privacy screening and once inside visitors delighted in the garden expertise on display within.
+Each landscape offered a peek into the personal style of the owners and their sense of design as well as their passions for particular plants.

 “Galloway Hill” in Kinderhook is situated on 50 acres at the crown of a hill.
 This contemporary country house was designed to have an effortless and casual elegance.
 Sliding pocket glass and barn doors allow the structures to open fully to the exquisite landscape, flowing smoothly from architecture to nature and capitalizing on breezes and views to the Catskills and Berkshires in the distance.

 Beginning in 1927, on the former site of an ancient barn in Austerlitz, Millay used the existing stone foundations to create “exterior rooms” entered through garden doors.
 Attendees will be able to visit the restored grounds and gardens at Steepletop as part of their admission to Hidden Gardens.